Montana

 Restoration Handbook for Sagebrush Steppe Ecosystems, Part 2

-CORVALLIS, Ore. — Ecosystem restoration is complex and requires an understanding of how the land, plants, and animals all interact with each other over large areas and over time.
+[ad_1] CORVALLIS, Ore. — Ecosystem restoration is complex and requires an understanding of how the land, plants, and animals all interact with each other over large areas and over time.
 Today, the U.S. Geological Survey published part two of a three-part handbook addressing restoration of sagebrush ecosystems from the landscape to the site level.
-“Land managers do not …
+“Land managers do …

 Read moreRestoration Handbook for Sagebrush Steppe Ecosystems, Part 2